pb82/serverless-operator/README.md

 ## Development

 *Prerequisite*: The Operator SDK needs to be installed on your machine.
-Follow link:https://github.com/operator-framework/operator-sdk#quick-start[the docs] to set it up.
+Follow [the docs](https://github.com/operator-framework/operator-sdk#quick-start) to set it up.

 You can run the Operator without deploying it to your namespace by cloning this repository and running: